edgelesssys/constellation/docs/docs/workflows/recovery.md

 Usually, this can be first observed when the Kubernetes API server becomes unresponsive.

 You can check the health status of the nodes via the cloud service provider (CSP).
-Constellation provides logging information on the boot process and status via [cloud logging](troubleshooting.md#cloud-logging).
+Constellation provides logging information on the boot process and status via serial console output.
 In the following, you'll find detailed descriptions for identifying clusters stuck in recovery for each CSP.

 <tabs groupId="csp">